MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-operators.md

 ### Boolean operators

 By default, the search mode is "any".
 However, if you have Dataverse search enabled along with the **Knowledge search logic** option in **Settings**, the search mode will be set to "all".
 This ensures that all the search words must match to consider an article as a match.
+More information: [Set up knowledge search logic](set-up-knowledge-management-embedded-knowledge-search.md#set-up-knowledge-search-logic).

 - Query: searchmode= all